 Professor Mark Durkin, Executive Dean of Ulster University Business School opened the event and Professor M.N.
 Ravishankar, Head of School at Queen’s Business School closed the event.
 UK Government Small Business Minister Paul Scully delivered a recorded message.

 Courses have been running at business schools since June 2021.
 Feedback on the training has been excellent, with business leaders reporting they benefit from greater confidence in leading and managing their businesses as a result of their participation.

 Find out more about the Help to Grow: Management Course here.

 UK Government Small Business Minister Paul Scully said: “Seizing opportunity is what being a business leader is all about, and our Help to Grow: Management Course gives entrepreneurs the chance to access the very best advice on how to innovate, reach new customers and boost profits.
 The practical training scheme is 90% funded by the government and designed around busy business owners’ schedules, so I would encourage entrepreneurs across the UK to get involved and maximise the potential of their business.”

-Professor M. N. Ravishankar, Dean and Head of School at Queen’s Management School, said: “Supporting Northern Ireland’s business leaders and the SME community is central to our focus at Queen’s Management School.
+Professor M. N. Ravishankar, Dean and Head of School at Queen’s Business School, said: “Supporting Northern Ireland’s business leaders and the SME community is central to our focus at Queen’s Business School.
 The Help to Grow: Management Course offers Northern Ireland’s small business leaders the opportunity to develop new skills and knowledge and to better prepare for the future.”